 Top: Hinkley Lighting Francoise Three Light Fitting, Bottom Left: Elstead Lighting Blake Single Wall Light, Bottom Centre: Endon Lighting Tabitha 3 Light Crystal Glass Chandelier, Bottom Right: Elstead Lighting Carroll Single Wall Light

 If you’re a fan of the classically ornate lighting styles of stately homes and the living rooms of yesteryear then you’re in luck; this type of design has also seen something of a resurgence in recent times.
 We are all falling back in love with the intricately detailed brass mounts, cut glass and classic shaping of ‘old fashioned’ lighting and the subtle grandeur it brings to a room.
 Even chandelier-style light fittings have found their way back into traditional bathroom lighting setups, which can work beautifully in bathrooms with elegant roll-top baths.
 The only thing to bear in mind when choosing such highly decorative lighting is its planned position in the bathroom and the IP rating of your lights, as not all decorative lighting is suitable for installation near water sources.

+Another way to make your small bathroom appear larger is to create the illusion of a higher ceiling.
+The best way to do this is to choose flush ceiling lights and to avoid any hanging designs.
+Flush ceiling lights draw the eye upwards and make walls appear taller without any hanging obstructions cramping the space.
 Which style do you prefer?
 Modern or traditional?
 Explore our full range of bathroom lighting here at Moonlight Design and be inspired with even more amazing bathroom lighting ideas.